darcyclarke/thoughts/functions-vs.methods.md

 So, what this means is that `foo` derives/inherits from the `window` object... and is, therefore, both a **"function"** and a **"method"**
 ### And this means...

-And this means that the next time someone asks you whether `x` is a **"function"** or a **"method"**, feel free to explain *how pedantically incorrect that sentiment is - you cheeky developer you! :wink:*
+And this means that the next time someone asks you whether `x` is a **"function"** or a **"method"**, feel free to retort *how pedantically misguided that question is - you cheeky developer you! :wink:*